 That’s all there was to it!
 This is an easy project to make, it took me about a day and cost under $50 to make.
 Not bad for a DIY headboard!

 Don’t forget to pin my DIY rustic headboard and share with your friends on Facebook.
+I’m thinking my DIY Rustic Garland would look so pretty hanging on the headboard.

 Sending out a big thank you to HomeRight for sponsoring this project!
 You guys have seen me do lots of different DIY projects with my Finish Max Paint Sprayer.
 It’s probably one of my most versatile items in my workshop.
 It’s a lifesaver for painting projects that don’t have a smooth finish, or even furniture makeovers where I want a professional smooth finish.